 The way to tell if a rash is blanching or non-blanching is to place a clear drinking glass over the rash and press down.
-If you can still see the rash through the glass, it hasn't disappeared and is, therefore, a non-blanching rash.
-If you can't see the rash anymore, it has disappeared and is therefore, a blanching rash.
+You can see that both the blanching and the non-blanching rash look exactly the same without the glass.

 Press a glass against a blanching rash and it disappears, you can no longer see it

 Press a glass against a non-blanching rash and it doesn't disappear, you can still see it

 Some non-blanching rashes are not serious.
 For example, many children get little spots around their eyes when they vomit.

 However, a non-blanching rash may be a sign of serious illness so it is worth getting it checked out by your doctor.